 - the anonymised IP address of the user,

 The legal basis for the processing of data transmitted in the course of using the contact and registration forms is Art.
 6(1) lit. and e GDPR.

 We process the personal data from the input mask solely so we can contact you.
 The other personal data processed during the sending process are used to prevent misuse of the contact and registration form and to ensure the security of our information technology systems.

 4.4.
 Duration of data storage

 The data are erased as soon as they are no longer required to achieve the purpose for which they were collected.
 The personal data from the input masks of the contact and registration forms are stored in the backup databases at the Federal Fiscal Court for two years and then deleted.

-The duration of storage of the specified data in the records of the court administration is in accordance with the guidelines for the processing and administration of documents in federal ministries (see also under A. No. 3).
+The duration of storage of the specified data in the records of the court administration is in accordance with Section A. No. 5.

 4.5.
 Possibility of objection and removal

 Users are able to revoke their consent to the processing of personal data at any time.
 Your attention is drawn to your rights as a data subject and the possibility of appeal (see sections C and D).

 5. Links to external websites of third parties